You have reached the Hoffman Center for the Arts Submittable home.

 Word & Image pairs 12 writers and 12 artists for a collaborative project that results in an exhibition and a book of linked artwork and writing.
 The submission period for the 2022 project was April 1-30, 2022 and is now closed.

 "Community Writes" is an online quarterly publication of the Hoffman Center for the Arts.
 Writers with a connection to north Oregon coast communities are invited to share writing that focuses on a different topic each month.

 - Writing is accepted in the categories of fiction, nonfiction, essay, memoir, and poetry.

 - The writing must be focused on the prompt designated for each quarter, but the title of the piece does not need to include the prompt topic.

 - The themes for 2022 are as follows: Second quarter (May, June) is "Awakening."
 Third quarter (July, August, September) is "Vacation."
 Fourth quarter (October, November, December) is "Gratitude."

 - Submissions are currently being accepted.

-- A writer may contribute only one piece per quarter.
+- A writer may contribute one piece per month.